The Data Editor allows you to view and quickly edit data right in the grid.

 By default, Paginal Mode is enabled in data view with 1000 records per page, so only 1000 records are displayed at once.

 You can change columns order and width, group by order via dragging column headers into required place.
-You can fit the column width to the column content by right-clicking on an appropriate header and choosing Best Fit on the shortcut menu.
+You can fit the column’s width to the column content by right-clicking on an appropriate header and choosing Best Fit from context menu.
 To adjust widths of all columns at once, choose Best Fit (all columns) instead.
 Note that this operation can take some time when there are many records in the grid.

-To refresh data, click the Refresh command on the Data menu (for Data view), the shortcut menu, or on the toolbar.
-To abort too long refresh operation, click the Stop Refresh command on the Data menu (for Data view) or on the toolbar.
+To refresh data, click the Refresh command in the dbForge Data menu (for Data view), the context menu, or on the toolbar.
+To abort too long refresh operation, click the Stop Refresh command in the dbForge Data menu (for Data view) or on the toolbar.

 Grid rows’ background and foreground colors can be set.
 You can set them separately for odd and even rows, focused row, selected rows, focused cell, group rows.

 Data row can be viewed, edited and printed as cards.

 You can also export data from the grid, using the Export Data button on the toolbar or selecting a corresponding option from the context menu.

 dbForge Fusion allows you to view data as text.
 To retrieve data as text click Redirect Data to Output Window on the Devart - SQL toolbar, switch to the Data tab in the Output window and execute the query to get data.
 You cannot edit data in the Output window.